Ok, I’m fairly sure you could cook anything, and I mean anything, in chef and TV personality Rosemary Shrager’s kitchen.

-I mean, how many people can say they have three ovens that include steam and combi functions, a wide gas hob, warming drawer, integrated sous vide machine, large stand mixer, and 100 different ingredients lined up in kilner jars on 1950s open shelving?
+Rosemary Shrager’s kitchen is next level glam.
+I mean, how many people can say they have three ovens that include steam and combi functions, a wide gas hob and a warming drawer?
+Then there’s an integrated sous vide machine, large stand mixer, and 100 different ingredients.
+In addition, they’re all lined up in kilner jars on 1950s open shelving.

-Her home, in the centre of an East Sussex postcard village – which I almost didn’t find thanks to going seriously wrong on my journey and ending up around 20 miles away – covers the ground-floor flat of a converted chapel.
+Rosemary’s home, in the centre of an East Sussex postcard village, covers the ground-floor flat of a converted chapel.

-Artwork and Rosemary’s personality don almost every bit of free space on the walls and countertops, while the outside courtyard bursts with herbs and plants – some of which I use to style the shoot.
+Artwork and Rosemary’s personality don almost every bit of free space on the walls and countertops, while the outside courtyard bursts with herbs and plants.
+I used some of these to style the shoot.

-Much better than the sad bunches I brought with me that had wilted on the treacherous journey – which Rosemary very much agrees with.
+They were much better than the sad bunches I brought with me that had wilted on the treacherous journey.
+Rosemary very much agrees.

-While I set up Rosemary tells me how her “ultimate kitchen” came into fruition – with work starting the day after she got the keys.
+While I set up, Rosemary tells me how her “ultimate kitchen” came to fruition.
+Work started the day after she got the keys.

-The flat was split into little rooms and hallways, and had a poky, dark kitchen that was not practical.
-So, she decided to knock through and open it up to include living and dining areas.
+The flat was split into little rooms and hallways, and had a dark, poky kitchen that was impractical.
+So Rosemary decided to knock through.
+She opened it up to include living and dining areas.

-For the design she went to Granite & Trend Transformations, who did the worktops at her cookery school in Tunbridge Wells.
+So, for the design she went to Granite & Trend Transformations.
+They did the worktops at her cookery school in Tunbridge Wells.

-Something that I love, and wasn’t expecting, is that the whole kitchen was inspired by a piece of marble she’s owned for 40 years – taken from her dad’s Georgian house in Cornwall.
+Something that I love, and wasn’t expecting, is that the whole kitchen was inspired by a piece of marble she’s owned for 40 years.
+This came from her dad’s Georgian house in Cornwall.

 But, of course, with Rosemary’s profession, the layout was just as important as the look.

-A large central island with plenty of storage makes the space efficient, while the open shelving keeps the room spacious while providing a creative way to display all her ingredients.
+A large central island with plenty of storage makes the space efficient.
+Then the open shelving keeps the room spacious while providing a creative way to display all Rosemary’s ingredients.

-Her wine fridge has then been positioned next to her dining table – especially handy for dinner parties I would imagine.
+Rosemary’s wine fridge is next to her dining table.
+This is especially handy for dinner parties.